vinodhinidevaraj/Python-Data-Analysis-of-Amazon-Customer-Behavior-Survey/README.md

-we applied K-means clustering to segment customers based on their behaviour using three key features: "Purchase Frequency," "Customer Reviews Importance," and "Shopping Satisfaction."
+K-means clustering to segment customers based on their behaviour using three key features: "Purchase Frequency," "Customer Reviews Importance," and "Shopping Satisfaction."
 The clustering process identified distinct groups of customers exhibiting similar behaviour patterns.
 The cluster centres represent the average values of each feature within each cluster.
 The cluster counts indicate the number of customers assigned to each cluster.
 By visualizing the clusters, we can observe the distribution of customers across different behaviour segments.
 This segmentation enables businesses to better understand their customer base and tailor marketing strategies and services to meet the specific needs and preferences of each cluster.